dimitri-nicolo/calico/master/getting-started/kubernetes/upgrade.md

 ## Upgrading an Existing Cluster with Tigera Essentials Toolkit

-Follow the steps for [upgrading a hosted installation of Calico](#upgrading-a-hosted-installation-of-calico), but also upgrade the additional toolkit manifests.
+Follow the steps for [upgrading a hosted installation of Calico](#upgrading-a-hosted-installation-of-calico), but also upgrade the additional toolkit manifests after upgrading the core Calico manifests.

 > **NOTE**
 >